meri-imperiumi/handbook/docs/checklists/01_before_sailing.md

 - [ ] Check diesel tank level
 - [ ] Check engine oil level
 - [ ] Check engine coolant level
+- [ ] Check that all keys are in their place

 ### Additional preparations when going offshore